saikatdas0790/my-website/src/routes/blog/posts/linux-io-redirection/index.md

 Since "everything in Linux is a file", there are special files called **standard output (stdout)**, **standard input (stdin)** and **standard error (stderr)**. **stdout** and **stderr** default to the current display device and **stdin** defaults to the keyboard. _I/O Redirection_ lets us redirect where these input and output are sent.

+## Mental Model

+The way to think about these tools is that we can feed the contents of a file to a program via standard input, dump the output of a program to a file via standard output or pass the output of a program to another program using pipes

 ## Redirection `>` operator

 Using the `>` operator we can send the output of a program to a file.
 We can use the `>>` operator to append the output to the end of a file instead of overwriting the current contents which the `>` operator does.